 - Provide for the diverse needs of children and families by articulating the various factors (family, community, learning environment) that influence growth and development of children from birth to age eight.

 - Exhibit professionalism including: ethical standards, collaborative learning, self-assessment, ongoing learning, and advocacy.

 In order to graduate with the AAS degree in Early Childhood, students must demonstrate competency (a grade of C- or higher) in five Key Assessments.
 The Key Assessments are completed in each of the core early childhood courses (ECH 101, 102, 103, 104, 110, and 111 and BEH 101).
 This requirement also applies to students who have transferred credits to Cayuga from another college.
 Please contact the Early Childhood coordinator if you have any questions.

-Students planning to transfer into a four-year degree program in Early Childhood should contact their advisor, the College’s transfer counselor, or the Early Childhood coordinator to plan the most appropriate course sequence for optimum transferability.
-It is suggested that students who wish to transfer into four-year degree programs complete the A.A. degree in Liberal Arts with an Early Childhood concentration.
+Students planning to transfer into a four-year degree program in Early Childhood should contact their advisor, the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement, or the Early Childhood coordinator to plan the most appropriate course sequence for optimum transferability.
+It is suggested that students who wish to transfer into four-year degree programs complete the AA degree in Liberal Arts with an Early Childhood concentration.